-Celery is an open source asynchronous task queue/job queue based on distributed message passing.
-Focused on realtime operation, but supports scheduling as well.
+- Celery is an open source asynchronous task queue/job queue based on distributed message passing.
+It is focused on real-time operation, but supports scheduling as well.

 The execution units, called tasks, are executed concurrently on one or more worker nodes using multiprocessing, Eventlet or gevent.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).